kdeldycke/meta-package-manager/docs/contributing.md

 1. Fork the project.
-2. Identify an already implemented package manager that is similar to the new one you'd like to add.
+2. Identify an already implemented package manager that is similar to the new one you’d like to add.
 3. Duplicate its already existing definition file in the {gh}`/managers subfolder <tree/develop/meta_package_manager/managers>`.
 4. Adapt the new file to the particularities of the new package manager.
 Read